Overdrivr/pytelemetrycli/README.md

 If you recognize yourself with any of the above points, this application is for you.

 ## Overview
-pytelemetry-cli (this repo) is a **command line interface**.
+pytelemetry-cli is a **command line interface**.
 It provides a set of commands to connect to a device, read, plot and write data on it. pytelemetry-cli relies on [`pytelemetry`](https://github.com/Overdrivr/pytelemetry) [![PyPI version](https://badge.fury.io/py/pytelemetry.svg)](https://badge.fury.io/py/pytelemetry) to implement the specific communication protocol.